cegeme/iracema/README.rst

 If you're a Linux user, you will need to manually install an audio I/O library called PortAudio.
-This is already installed by default in MacOS.
+If you are a MacOS X user, this library is probably already installed.
 In Debian / Ubuntu you can install it using apt:

 .. code-block:: bash

    sudo apt install libportaudio2

-Note that we strongly recommend that you create a virtual environment to install the dependencies for iracema, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation.
+### Virtual environment

 To create a virtual environment to use iracema, go to the project's folder and run: